kernel-coder/QtJson/README.md

 ======

 Importing json into your custom class's instance and vice versa!
 Json support added in Qt5.
-However, this utility codebase will let you import json data into you your class's instance and you can also get json from your class instance!
+However, this utility codebase will let you import json data into your class's instance and you can also get json from your class instance!
 Please take a look at the sample!

 Dependencies